 The Meaning & History Of Navy Challenge Coins

-For members of the armed forces, both active and veterans, there are various ways to commemorate the experiences and memories.
+For members of the U.S. Armed Forces, both active and veterans, there are various ways to commemorate the experiences and memories.
 One way is with Navy challenge coins, a perfect gift for any sailor who has served their country.

 What exactly is a Navy challenge coin?
 Well, much like other branches of the military, Navy coins are commemorative coins designed for a particular purpose.
-These coins are produced and distributed by many groups and organizations, though Navy coins are prevalent.
 They are also presented to members of specific groups to showcase membership within the group.
-However, challenge coins are also designed to recognize and honor individuals, events, or notable achievements.
+Challenge coins are also designed to recognize and honor individuals, events, or notable achievements.
 The options are endless.

-How does one obtain challenge coins?
-Well, there are several different ways to get Navy challenge coins.
-The most traditional way would be to earn one for yourself.
-If you serve in the Navy, this shouldn't be too difficult, though not easy either.
-Some challenge coins are handed out just for being at an event; however, many take hard work and dedication.
-That hard work and commitment make for an even more rewarding experience, though.
 The other way to get Navy challenge coins is by being a collector.
 Many veterans, active members, and civilians spend time collecting coins as a hobby.
 Some older coins may be found for sale online or at auctions.
-But, as the hobby has grown, it has become harder and harder to find and afford coins that way.
+As the hobby has grown, it has become harder and harder to find and afford coins that way.
 Now many collectors are meeting with other collectors and building their collection through trades.
 This is a great way to meet like-minded people and other veterans and American heroes.

 You can also design and create your own coins.
 If you are really interested in unique Navy challenge coins, there are companies that will help.
 Coin providers specialize in creating Navy challenge coins and will help you with your design and every step of the process.
 Once you have some coins made, you can pass them out to your friends, family, and others who mean a lot to you.
 Businesses, companies, brands, and organizations are also making challenge coins for non-military reasons.
 They are great for branding and marketing and even commemorating extraordinary people and personal events.